top of page

 Waterhouse-Friderichsen Syndrome (meningococcal disease)

-Cause: most common causes are due to Meningococcus which leads to adrenal hemorrhage, fulminant sepsis and DIC
+Etiology: Meningococcus which leads to adrenal hemorrhage, fulminant sepsis, and DIC

 bottom of page